 All fours points of the compass are covered.
 To the south of Brisbane lies the Gold Coast with its glitz, glamour and family-friendly theme parks.
 To the north you have the understated chic of the Sunshine Coast and the self-styled tourist mecca Noosa.
 To the west lies the picturesque Scenic Rim and Lockyer Valley, which is dotted with charming and character-filled country pubs.
 And finally, to the east lies possibly the most unsung of all Southeast Queensland’s charms — the tranquil, glistening waters of Moreton Bay.

 Moreton Bay stretches from Caloundra (at the Southern end of the Sunshine Coast) all the way down to the Gold Coast, a total distance of just under 130km.
 The largest island is North Stradbroke and that’s where I’m headed today with Queensland Day Tours on their signature ‘Day in Paradise’ tour.
 Guests on these Stradbroke Island tours from Brisbane have the chance to immerse themselves in island life, with a full day of sightseeing and plenty of opportunities to wiggle their toes in the sand.
-Bliss.
+Bliss!

-The day begins with city pick-ups by our guide Harrison – who we are cheerfully told answers to the name of Harrison, Harry or even Ned (due to a more than passing resemblance to red-bearded bushranger Ned Kelly).
-It’s a 40 minute run out to the pretty bayside suburb of Cleveland to join Stradbroke Ferries for the 50 mins crossing to ‘Straddie’, as the island is more affectionately known to locals.
+The day begins with city pick-ups by our guide Harrison — who we are cheerfully told answers to the name of Harrison, Harry or even Ned (due to a more than passing resemblance to red-bearded bushranger Ned Kelly).
+It’s a 40-minute run out to the pretty bayside suburb of Cleveland to join Stradbroke Ferries for the 50 mins crossing to ‘Straddie’, as the island is more affectionately known to locals.

 Said locals number about 2,500.
 The Quandamooka people are the traditional owners of most of the island and surrounding waters, and interestingly the recognition of native title here was actually the first in Southeast Queensland.
 Tourism is one of the biggest local industries; sand mining is another, and has been carried out on the island since 1949.
 It’s legislated to end in 2019.

 The ferry crossing is smooth and comfortable and the on-board café offers what I have to say is a pretty fair latte (so don’t panic like I did if you haven’t managed to find a morning coffee prior to pick-up).
 We’re encouraged to look out for the resident bottlenose dolphins and dugongs that call the bay home.
-Sadly no sightings, but we get lucky later in the day.
+Sadly there are no sightings, but we get lucky later in the day.